csawyerYumaed/pyOwnCloud/README.md

     --dry-run             Dry Run, do not actually execute command.
     --debug               Print a bunch of debug info.
     -s [SRC], --src [SRC]
-                          Local Directory to sync with.
+                          Local directory to sync with.
     -d [DST], --dst [DST]
                           Folder on server.
     --url [URL]           URL to sync to.